tiagoboeing/graphql-federation-schema-parser/README.md

 Run it on a directory containing GraphQL schema files, and it will output TypeScript definitions to publish to Schema Registry.
 All schema files will be parsed and merged into a single schema scoped by a provided namespace and service name.

+For what purpose should you use this tool?
+- Building a **GraphQL supergraph**: Use it to create a federated schema for a GraphQL gateway, allowing you to combine multiple services into a single schema and namespace them properly.

 ## Example usage

 With the following [schema files](./schemas) in a directory and these settings: